shabbyrobe/go-service/README.md

 - Start and halt backgrounded goroutines (services)
 - Check the state of services
 - Service groups (should start and halt together)
-- A WaitGroup implementation with fewer caveats (also it's a bit slower)

 It is loosely based on .NET/Java style thread classes.